Links on Android Authority may earn us a commission. Learn more.

 In brief, the Huawei P-series is very analogous to the Galaxy S line from Samsung.
 The P-series represents the best-of-the-best of the brand when it comes to general smartphone consumers.
 Unless you have very specific user needs or are looking for a more business-oriented device, chances are good a P-series phone is designed for you.

-The most recent entries in this family that you can actually buy are the Huawei P40, P40 Pro, and P40 Pro Plus.
-All three phones are incredibly powerful when it comes to hardware, but Huawei’s software problems prevent the phones from being truly great (more on that later).
+The most recent entries in this family are those in the Huawei P50 line.
+These phones are incredibly powerful when it comes to hardware, but Huawei’s software problems prevent the phones from being truly great (more on that later).

 The flagship feature of the P-series is the camera.
 For years now, the rear camera systems on P-series devices have been some of the best you can get.
 When you combine the photography pedigree with the innovative designs and high-powered specs of the P-series, you have the recipe for one of the best smartphones of the year.